SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-06.md

 ### SAV-specific Information

 SAV-specific information is specialized for SAV and thus helps generate more accurate SAV rules.
-A SAVNET router can obtain its local SAV-specific information based on local routing information, local interface configurations, and/or other local configuration information.
+A SAVNET router can obtain its own SAV-specific information based on local routing information, local interface configurations, and/or other local configuration information.
 In addition, SAVNET routers acting as validation entity can obtain SAV-specific information of other SAVNET routers that act as source entity.
 By using SAV-specific information provided by other SAVNET routers, the SAVNET router acting as validation entity can generate more accurate SAV rules than solely using its local routing information.

 For example, customer-facing routers connected to the same multi-homed customer network can exchange locally-known source prefixes of the customer network through SAV-specific information communication.
-By processing both local SAV-specific information and SAV-specific information of the other customer-facing routers, each of them can identify all prefixes in the customer network and thus avoid improper block in case there is an asymmetric routing. {{sec-use-case1}} elaborates on this example.
+By processing both SAV-specific information of itself and SAV-specific information of the other customer-facing routers, each of them can identify all prefixes in the customer network and thus avoid improper block in case there is an asymmetric routing. {{sec-use-case1}} elaborates on this example.

-### Local Routing Information
+### Routing Information

-Local routing information is used for computing packet forwarding rules, which is stored in the local RIB/FIB.
+Routing information is used for computing packet forwarding rules, which is stored in the router's RIB/FIB.
 Although it is not specialized for SAV, it is widely used to infer SAV rules in existing uRPF-based SAV mechanisms, such as strict uRPF and loose uRPF [RFC3704].
-A SAVNET router acting as validation entity can obtain local routing information from the router's RIB/FIB to generate SAV rules, when the corresponding SAV-specific information is missing.
+A SAVNET router acting as validation entity can obtain routing information from its local RIB/FIB to generate SAV rules for some prefixes, when the corresponding SAV-specific information is missing.

 ## SAV Rule Generation {#sec-arch-agent}

 {{fig-sav-agent}} shows the SAV rule generation process of the SAVNET router acting as validation entity.
-The SAV Information Manager of SAVNET Agent consolidates SAV-specific information from Information Receiver, local SAV-specific information, and local routing information into the SAV Information Base.
+The SAV Information Manager of SAVNET Agent consolidates SAV-specific information provided by other routers, SAV-specific information of the router itself, and local routing information into the SAV Information Base.
 Then, it sends the consolidated information to the SAV Rule Generator.
 The SAV Rule Generator should preferentially use SAV-specific information to generate SAV rules for specific source prefixes.
 Local routing information is only recommended when some SAV-specific information is missing.

 SAV Information Manager also provides the support of diagnosis.
 Operators can look up the information in SAV Information Base for monitoring or troubleshooting purpose.